KooroshRZ/CTF-Writeups/PicoCTF2022/Cryptography/Sequences/index.md

 ```

 # Code Analysis
-As we see there is a recursive functions which for every step it uses its 4 previous steps\
+As we see there is a recursive function that for every step it uses its 4 previous steps.\
-And from the comment it will overflow the stack because the input `20000000` is too large.
+And from the comment, it will overflow the stack because the input 20000000 is too large.
 ```
 # This will overflow the stack, it will need to be significantly optimized in order to get the answer :)
 ```